Frankenstein's Army: Filming

-Principal photography began on March 5, 2012 at Karlovy Vary in Czechia.
 Although the film used CGI, most of the effects were practical; for example, stuntmen were set on fire.
+Raaphorst said he intentionally relied on practical effects and avoided heavy use of CGI in order to create a more physical and traditional monster film.
 The practical effects, inspired by John Carpenter's The Thing, necessitated what Raaphorst described as long, complicated single takes.
 He said it was worth it in the end, though he experienced doubt during shooting when he became ill.

 Release

-Frankenstein's Army premiered at the International Film Festival Rotterdam on January 26, 2013.
-It was released in the United States on July 26, 2013.
-MPI Media Group and Dark Sky released it on home video on September 10, 2013.
+Frankenstein's Army was promoted during the 2012 San Diego Comic-Con, where Raaphorst showed artwork, and two teaser clips.
+The film premiered at the International Film Festival Rotterdam on January 26, 2013. and released in the United States on July 26, 2013 with screenings and video-on-demand availability.